httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 message is received.

 The Incremental header field is defined as a structured field
 {{STRUCTURED-FIELDS}} of type Item.
-There is just one valid value, which is of type Boolean: "?1".
+Only Boolean values ({{Section 3.3.6 of STRUCTURED-FIELDS}}) are valid;
+a recipient ignores the field if it contains any other type.

 ~~~
-Incremental = ?1
+Incremental: ?1
 ~~~

 Upon receiving a header section that includes an Incremental header field with a